GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 Change is inevitable, except for vending machines.
+> 🥠 You can always find happiness at work on Friday.

 ### Where you can find me